oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   The Client's subscriptions, including any Subscription Identifiers.

--   QoS 1 and QoS 2 messages which have been sent to the Client, but have not been completely acknowledged.
+-   QoS 1 and QoS 2 PUBLISH Packets which have been sent to the Client, but have not been completely acknowledged.

--   QoS 1 and QoS 2 messages pending transmission to the Client and OPTIONALLY QoS 0 messages pending transmission to the Client.
+-   QoS 1 and QoS 2 PUBLISH Packets pending transmission to the Client and OPTIONALLY QoS 0 PUBLISH Packets pending transmission to the Client.

--   QoS 2 messages which have been received from the Client, but have not been completely acknowledged.
+-   QoS 2 PUBLISH Packets which have been received from the Client, but have not been completely acknowledged.

 -   The Will Message and the Will Topic (Will data).

 -   If the Session is currently not connected, the time at which the Session will end and Session State will be discarded.

+Retained messages do not form part of the Session State in the Server, they are not deleted as a result of a Session ending.

 ### 4.1.1 Storing Session State